apioo/fusio/doc/adapter.rst

 functionality of Fusio.
 Through an adapter it is i.e. possible to provide custom action/connection classes or to install predefined routes for an existing system.
-A package needs to require the ``fusio/engine`` package and must have an adapter class which implements the ``Fusio\Engine\AdapterInterface`` class.
-This class has a method ``getDefinition`` which returns an absolute path to a ``adapter.json`` definition.
+A package needs to require the ``fusio/engine`` package and must have an adapter class which implements the ``Fusio\Engine\AdapterInterface`` interface.
+This interface has a method ``getDefinition`` which returns an absolute path to a ``adapter.json`` definition file.
 This definition contains all information for Fusio how to extend the system.
-The adapter can be installed through the register
+The adapter can be installed through the register command:
-command:

 .. code-block:: text

-    php bin/fusio system:register Acme\System\Adapter
+    php bin/fusio system:register "Acme\System\Adapter"

 In the following an example adapter definition which showcases all available parameters.
+There is also a complete `JsonSchema`_ which describes this format.

 .. code-block:: json